Massachusetts Landlord Tenant Rights

 Massachusetts tenants can change locks without permission, as long as the landlord keeps his relevant rights of access.
 Tenants may request that a landlord change the locks if they are the victim of domestic abuse.
 Landlords are forbidden from changing the locks as this is an illegal form of “self-help” eviction.

-How to Report a Massachusetts Landlord for Unsafe Living Conditions
+How To Report a Massachusetts Landlord for Unsafe Living Conditions

 When a Massachusetts landlord fails to keep a rental property in the condition required by state and local law, renters have the right to report such violations to the proper government organizations.
 Most areas have dedicated inspections departments which enforce code compliance.
 Renters can request an inspection from such local authorities as evidence that the landlord has provided substandard housing.